 All interested parties should complete the DWJ Public Policy Fellowship online application by December 14th.
 During the month of December, information sessions will take place to share more details about the 2016 Fellowship program.
 Individual interviews with selected fellows will be scheduled in January 2016.

-BWOPA/TILE envisions a movement across the nation where there is an increased effort to ensure women are serving on all levels of public leadership.
+VISION: BWOPA/TILE envisions women serving in all levels of public leadership.

 Black Women are Underrepresented at all Levels of Political Office